KonstantKuz/ArenaSDK/README.md

 If registration process will fail IResponse object will be of type IFailResponse.

 Samples of handling different responses are available in samples folder.

+- ####ArenaSDKManager.Instance.SendConfirmationCode
+After registration proccess confirmation code will be sent automatically.
+But you can request confirmation code again.

+- ####ArenaSDKManager.Instance.ConfirmEmail
+Use this function during registration process to validate code that was sent to user's email.

+- ####ArenaSDKManager.Instance.AuthorizeUser
+Use this function to authorize user.

+- ####ArenaSDKManager.Instance.LoadUserInfo
+Manually load UserInfo

+- ####ArenaSDKManager.Instance.LoadLeaderBoard
+Load game's leaderboard using leaderboard alias.

+- ####ArenaSDKManager.Instance.UpdateUserStatistics
+Udpate user's scores on different leaderboards.

+- ####ArenaSDKManager.Instance.- ####ArenaSDKManager.Instance.
+Manually request access token